C.J. Abrams Player Props: Nationals vs. Reds

 C.J.
 Abrams At The Plate

-- Abrams is batting .231 with 14 doubles, three triples, seven home runs and nine walks.
+- Abrams is batting .236 with 16 doubles, three triples, seven home runs and 10 walks.

-- He has gone deep in seven games this season (9.5%), homering in 2.5% of his chances at the plate.
+- Abrams has had an RBI in 21 games this year (28.0%), including nine multi-RBI outings (12.0%).
+He has also driven home three or more of his team's runs in three contests.

-- Abrams has had at least one RBI in 28.4% of his games this season (21 of 74), with two or more RBI nine times (12.2%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 37.3% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (5.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.